Arkansas Water Quality at a Glance

 Is Arkansas Water Safe to Drink?

 Generally Yes – Most Arkansas water systems meet federal standards and the state is actively monitoring for emerging contaminants.
-PFAS in finished drinking water has generally shown limited detections so far in many systems, while statewide testing and reporting continue.
-Arkansas also approved $1.8 million to begin its first known statewide surface-water PFAS testing effort.
+PFAS in finished drinking water has generally shown limited detections so far in many systems, while statewide testing and reporting continue through 2026.
+Arkansas also approved $1.8 million to fund its first known statewide surface-water PFAS testing effort.
 Primary concerns include disinfection byproducts and chromium-6 in some systems.
+Check our live U.S. boil water notices tracker for any active Arkansas alerts.

 ⚠️ Key Concerns for Arkansas Residents